DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

-To efficiently support multiple PIM backends, we introduce a \textbf{general multi-layer abstraction}, which maps the traditional memory hierarchy into a compute hierarchy, allowing \SysName to configure where and how each ML tensor is distributed and processed, and cover various PIM backends~\cite{upmem,Gomez2022Benchmarking,lee2021hardware,lee20221ynm,He2020Newton,park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight}.
-These PIM devices have similar logical organization: they place one PIM core (e.g., specialized acceleration or floating point unit) close to one or a few memory banks.
+To efficiently support multiple PIM backends, we introduce a \textbf{general multi-layer abstraction}, which maps the traditional memory hierarchy into a compute hierarchy, allowing \SysName to configure where and how each ML tensor is distributed and processed. \revE{Our abstractions covers various near-bank PIM backends~\cite{upmem,Gomez2022Benchmarking,lee2021hardware,lee20221ynm,He2020Newton,park2024attacc,kim2025cost,li2025blockpim,liu2025mcpal,chen2025attenpim,he2025papi,li2024specpim,pimgpt_natcomm2024,lee2025paise,kim2025pimba,quinn2025longsight,pim_benchmarking_2022,pim_benchmarking_cut_2021,niu2022184qps}, that have the common characteristics described in §\ref{sec:background-pim}.
+These PIM backends} have similar logical organization: they place one PIM core (e.g., specialized acceleration or floating point unit) close to one or a few memory banks.
 Multiple PIM cores can form \textbf{PIM groups} (e.g., cores of the same memory channel or the same DRAM rank can form a group), and the memory bus controller of Host xPU can serve as a controller for all PIM groups.
 PIM devices may include specialized compute units for each PIM core group (Fig.~\ref{fig:pim-arch-overview}) that can access data from multiple memory banks within the same PIM group.
 Although the PIM core may have different compute units across different PIM backends, the overall computational model remains consistent across PIM backends.
-Key differences lie primarily in hardware circuitry design and compute units placement rather than execution semantics.
+Key differences lie primarily in hardware circuitry design and core microarchitecture rather than execution semantics.
 Any current or future PIM system that satisfies our proposed multi-layer abstraction can be seamlessly supported by \SysName for ML kernel acceleration.
-Our abstraction has three levels.
-There are two levels within PIM device.
+Our abstraction has three levels. \CamOne{Two of these levels are within the} PIM device.